vultr/vultr-marketplace/Readme.md

 ## Marketplace Builder

 For quick prototyping or to learn how the Vultr Marketplace works, you can use the [Vultr Marketplace Builder](/marketplace-builder).
-See [the Readme](/marketplace-builder)) for more information.

 ## Example Automation with Packer

 The [packer-example](/packer-example) directory is a template for creating an automated Vultr Marketplace build pipeline.
-See [the Readme](/packer-example) for more information.

 ## Sample Application